the1stenhancer/the1stenhancer/README.md

-- 👋 Hi, I’m @the1stenhancer, a Junior Cybersecurity Engineer (yes!
+- 👋 Hi, I’m @the1stenhancer, a Python Nerd (yes!
 You read that right), now and forever... :-P
 - 👀 I’m interested in Computer networks, Systems (mostly UNIX), Programming, SECURITY, Web, Databases blah blah blah, the complete hacker pack for short :-D
 - 🌱 My activity seems dry, right?
 But does it mean I just got lazy and fat doing nothing about my interests above? ;-)
 - 🌱 I’m thrilled to announce that I am still available for the moment, this might be your only chance to get me ;-D